Case Studies UX / Systems Design

 Project Goals

-• Create a scalable governance model to avoid future sprawl
+• Create a scalable governance model and internal documentation to empower creators and ensure long-term consistency

 Selected visuals